+The Cottonwood River watershed is one of the 13 major watersheds in the Minnesota River Basin.
 The entire Cottonwood River watershed has about 88% (739,000 acres) of the land in cultivation, 6% of the land in grassland, 1% is wetlands or water, and just under 3% is still wooded.
 The remainder of the land is farmsteads, gravel pits, rural development, and other land uses.
+Counties in the watershed include Lyon, Murray, Redwood, Cottonwood, and Brown.

 What's being done